rust-tw/book-tw/src/ch12-03-improving-error-handling-and-modularity.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-08/src/main.rs:here}}
 ```

-<span class="caption">Listing 12-8: Adding a check for the number of
+<span class="caption">範例 12-8: Adding a check for the number of
 arguments</span>

 This code is similar to [the `Guess::new` function we wrote in Listing